Foundry Fellowship

 • Fellowship teams are encouraged to include members from at least two BOW schools.
 Exceptions will be considered.

-• Fellows are also strongly encouraged to attend other, relevant Foundry event.
+• Fellows are also strongly encouraged to attend other relevant Foundry events.

 • If you would like to work on site you may treat the fellowship as a residency at a hospital.
 We want you to almost “move-in” and take over a part of the Foundry.